clareliguori/recipes/_posts/0000-00-00-strawberry-rhubarb-jam.md

     1. Bring mixture to a full boil over high heat and boil rapidly for 5 minutes, stirring constantly.
 Remove from heat.
     1. Skim off any foam and ladle into hot jars, leaving 1/4 inch headspace.
 Process in a boiling water bath for 10 minutes.
 ---
+Pictured in the middle, along with mincemeat, peach melba jelly, and hibiscus mint jelly I made the same weekend.

 This jam won second place in the 2023 [Washington State Fair](https://www.thefair.com/) Best Jam Contest.